emilioluissaenzguillen/ddfs/README.md

 # ddfs

 The **ddfs** R package provides nonparametric estimation of univariate and bivariate **pdfs** and **cdfs** using variable-knot splines.

-This method leverages an adaptive data-driven knot selection process (from Geometrically Designed Splines) and enforces necessary shape constraints (non-negativity and monotonicity) through constrained spline estimation, combining theoretical robustness with practical usability.
+This method leverages an adaptive data-driven knot selection process (borrowed from Geometrically Designed Splines) and enforces necessary constraints (non-negativity and monotonicity) through constrained spline estimation, combining theoretical robustness with practical usability.

 ---

 ## Installation